Update: December 5th, 2022 | The Piano.

 The other day, I had no more energy left in my body.
 I literally had no more gas in a tank.
 I was lying down on the floor thinking to myself: “This is all over.
-My company is not profitable yet, my stomach is twisted stomach, I am closed in some cage in the middle of nowhere, far from people who are alike.
+My company is not profitable yet, my stomach is the twisted stomach, I am closed in some cage in the middle of nowhere, far from people who are alike.
 I am 36 and nowhere in life.
 I am done.”

 And then, I suddenly got an unexpected lifeline.
 Namely, a friend told me about the Rainbow Mansion, a famous place in Cupertino, California, where dozens of entrepreneurs live together under one roof.
 Their three long-term residents are NASA employees.
 They take care of the house and recruit everyone else to come to the house and live with them.
 All the other residents rotate every 2-3 months.

 And that’s when I KNEW.
 This was THE place to go — beyond any doubt.
-For the whole corona crisis, I had had returning thoughts on my future in a place somewhere in the woods where entrepreneurs would reside together.
+For the whole corona crisis, I had had to return thoughts on my future in a place somewhere in the woods where entrepreneurs would reside together.
 When I heard about Rainbow Mansion, I was like: “This is it!
 I MUST go there and see it to my very eyes.”

-And that is for so many reasons… Just as the Rainbow’s residents, I am a Physicist too.
+And that is for so many reasons… Just like the Rainbow’s residents, I am a Physicist too.
 And so I thought to myself: let’s find out how much rocket science is in rocket science.
 Perhaps not much.
 But I deserve to know!
 Plus, I am into entrepreneurship and building communities.
 Damn this place is a legend and I just had to experience it on my own skin.

 Plus, I already fell in love with Bay Area when I visited five years ago.
-Frankly, I could write the whole book about those three weeks spent in the Bay Area.
+Frankly, I could write the book about those three weeks spent in the Bay Area.
 It was magical.

 When my friend told me about this place, he added that in his opinion, I would never get there as they have a strict application procedure.
-“Never” is exactly that keyword that I just needed to hear… “Hold my beer!” — I told him and I applied.
+“Never” is precisely that keyword that I just needed to hear… “Hold my beer!” — I told him and I applied.

 Well, I professionally help people get into places… After taking a look at their website, it took me a few minutes to figure out what type of people they are looking for.
-Well, luckily for myself, I am exactly THAT person!
-No wonder that I soon received an enthusiastic response from the house crew, inviting me to stay around.
+Well, luckily for me, I am exactly THAT person!
+No wonder I soon received an enthusiastic response from the house crew, inviting me to stay around.

 The Free Fall.

-I felt like sitting in a machine, observing that the engine is malfunctioning, and the machine is slowly turning into a free fall.
+I felt like sitting in a machine, observing that the engine is malfunctioning, and the machine slowly turning into a free fall.
 In such a situation, you are aware that if you don’t do anything, you will soon hit the rock bottom.
 And there is an island looming in the distance.
 So, you pull up and try to hold the machine up in the air… but you are not sure if you can hold on for long enough.